srdjanbozic/Internship_Tasks/README.md

 # OOP Concepts
-Small aplication that makes use of object-oriented principles.
+Write small aplication that makes use of object-oriented principles.